Sherwani: Bangladesh

 In Bangladesh, the sherwani is worn by people on formal occasions such as weddings and Eid.

 Pakistan

 After the independence of Pakistan, Muhammad Ali Jinnah frequently wore the sherwani.
 Following him, most people and government officials in Pakistan such as the President and Prime Minister started to wear the formal black sherwani over the shalwar kameez on state occasions and national holidays.
-General Muhammad Zia-ul-Haq made it compulsory for all officers to wear sherwani on state occasions and national holidays.

 Sri Lanka

 In Sri Lanka, Sherwani was generally worn as the formal uniform of Mudaliyars and early Tamil legislators during the British colonial period.
-It is now no longer worn in Sri Lanka.